meda1028/VitAImine/README.md

 - Only when your user picture turns green in the voice channel will the bot receive your audio.
 - A long pause interrupts the audio input.
 - (WitAI only) The duration of a single audio input is limited to 20 seconds, longer audio is not transcribed.
+- There's also a Bug if you didn't let googleTTS finish its sentence it won't continue
+- Sadly the only 2 TTS Options are normal, and slow

 ## Language
 WitAI supports over 120 languages (https://wit.ai/faq), however only one language can be used at a time.
-If you're not speaking English on Discord, then change your default language on WitAI under "settings" for your app.
+If you're not speaking German on Discord, then change your default language on WitAI under "settings" for your app.

 You can also change the language using the following bot command: